EchtOps/AlphaHack/README.md

 It is obvious some of you can yawn, but "**don't give up**".

-Purpose of this game is to learn the basics. & learning the basics will surely help you somehow in your daily life dev.

 Hope you know about manuals & help

 $ `man commandname`